giammirove/videogatherer/README.md

+# VideoGatherer

-# VideoGatherer Scraping movies and tv series from vidsrc.to, flixhq.to, aniwave.to, watchseriesx.to, myflixerz.to, vidsrc.net, vidsrc.pro.
+Scraping movies and tv series from:
+- flixhq.to
+- myflixerz.to
+- vidsrc.net
+- vidsrc.pro
+- vidsrc.cc
+- vidstream.to
+- vidsrc.to (dead)
+- aniwave.to (dead)
+- watchseriesx.to (dead)

 At the moment the purpose of this repository is to expose methods used to scrape websites.